Freeway Driving Safety Tips

 Safe Driving on Super Highways

-First of all, be sure you’re prepared for the long, high speed trip before you leave the garage.
+First of all, be sure you’re prepared for the long, high-speed trip before you leave the garage.
 Know that you’re in good physical condition and wide awake.
 The freeway is no place for sleepyheads.
-Also be sure your vehicle is ready, that it is properly filled up with gas, oil and water; tires and brakes are in good order, and windshield and lights are cleaned.
+Also, be sure your vehicle is ready, correctly filled up with gas, oil, and water, tires and brakes are in good order, and windshield and lights are cleaned.

 We’ve all been in the habit of pulling up to a major traffic artery and stopping to wait for a green light or an opening in the traffic flow before we cut in.
-It’s much different with an expressway.
+It’s much different from an expressway.
 The timid guy who stops on the entrance ramp is in trouble.
-He now must step on the gas as the ramp turns into the acceleration lane (paralleling the main traffic flow) so as to match the speed of the expressway traffic and merge into the stream.
+He must now step on the gas as the ramp turns into the acceleration lane (paralleling the main traffic flow) to match the expressway traffic speed and merge into the stream.

 Now that you’re on the freeway, remember that it is a “limited access” highway, engineered for speed with safety IF you use it in the prescribed manner.
-There’ll be no cross streets to watch for—only the widely spaced entrance ramps, like the one you just entered, and they are designed so that entering vehicles will not impede the flow of traffic.
+There’ll be no cross streets to watch for—only the widely spaced entrance ramps, like the one you just entered, and they are designed so that entering vehicles will not impede traffic flow.

-And the fact that it is a limited access highway means that it is designed for speed.
-Speed is the reason the access is limited.
-You have entered a special traffic way where traffic is supposed to move fast, and you must match the pace.
+Speed is the reason access is limited.
+And the fact that it is a limited-access highway means that it is designed for speed.
+You have entered particular traffic where traffic is supposed to move fast, and you must match the pace.
 If you like a slower rate of travel, you have no business on the expressway.
 Slow drivers on freeways can be as dangerous as the speeder.

 Excessive speed also is dangerous on the superhighway, as it is on the road.
-Engineers who design such fast highways usually recommend the top safe speed (for vehicles and drivers in good condition) and this figure usually is posted as the speed limit.
+Usually, engineers who design such fast highways recommend the safe top speed (for vehicles and drivers in good condition), and this figure usually is posted as the speed limit.
 Don’t ever exceed it.

-On expressways you stay well back of the vehicle ahead.
-(One vehicle length for each 10 miles of speed is the standard following distance to provide a safe space cushion, but this should be increased on expressways.)
-When you want to pass, check your mirrors and blind spots to be sure your passing lane is clear, switch on your turn signal light, and ease over into the passing lane.
+On expressways, you stay well back of the vehicle ahead.
+(One vehicle length for every 10 miles of speed is the standard following distance to provide a safe space cushion, but this should be increased on expressways.)
+When you want to pass, check your mirrors and blind spots to ensure your passing lane is clear, switch on your turn signal light, and ease over into the passing lane.

-Then you accelerate to pass the other vehicle, continuing in the passing lane until you can see all of the passed vehicle in your rearview mirror.
-Then signal and cut back to your lane, and continue at the speed of the majority of your fellow motorists.
+Then you accelerate to pass the other vehicle, continuing in the passing lane until you see all of the given cars in your rearview mirror.
+Then signal and cut back to your route, and continue at the speed of most of your fellow motorists.

 That’s the kind of pleasant driving the expressways were designed to provide!
 That’s what it can be if you and all other drivers use expressways as they’re supposed to be used.

-While you’re doing all this, see and read, and heed every expressway sign.
+While you’re doing all this, see and read and heed every expressway sign.
 There aren’t many of them, but they’re all important to you.
-If you have followed one important rule—to check your map before starting out—you will recognize the exit sign just ahead of the exit you will use.
+If you have followed one important rule—to check your map before starting—you will recognize the exit sign just ahead of the exit you will use.
 Now you begin working your way over to the exit side (usually on the right).
-If you should pass your exit, don’t slow down but keep on going and turn off at the next exit.
+If you should pass your door, don’t slow down but keep going and turn off at the next exit.
 Stopping or backing on an expressway can be suicidal!

-Statistics prove that freeway travel is safer that any other type of highway travel, based on total vehicle mileage.
-Use the expressway properly for fast, safe and pleasant driving
+Statistics prove that freeway travel is safer than any other highway travel type, based on total vehicle mileage.
+Use the expressway properly for fast, secure, and pleasant driving.